-Most matcha is blended from multiple farms across a region, but because we get our matcha from a single farm, it represents truly the local terroir, and can be more easily traced to its source—down to the row of tea bushes in a particular batch.
-It's exceedingly clean, with a mineral-rich flavor profile that is highly adaptable.
+Most matcha is blended from multiple farms across a region.
+Because we get our matcha from a single farm, it represents truly the local terroir, and can be more easily traced to its source—down to the row of tea bushes in a particular batch.
+It's exceedingly clean, with a sweet, mineral-rich flavor profile reminiscent of its namesake.

 Matcha should be clean and organic.
 Unlike steeped leaf tea, matcha leaves are consumed wholly and directly—making cleanliness and safety paramount.

-Qiandao Project is tested seasonally for pollutants, heavy metals, and agricultural chemicals—and we visit annually to monitor and jointly innovate at this mecca of tea experimentation.
+Qiandao Matcha Project is tested seasonally for pollutants, heavy metals, and agricultural chemicals—and we visit annually to monitor and jointly innovate at this mecca of tea experimentation.